kikito/lua-sandbox/README.md

 ### Bytecode

-It is possible to exit a sandbox using Lua bytecode.
+It is possible to exit a sandbox using specially-crafted Lua bytecode.
 References:

 * http://apocrypha.numin.it/talks/lua_bytecode_exploitation.pdf
 * https://github.com/erezto/lua-sandbox-escape